 Copar Quarries, in the village of Bradford on the Westerly-Charlestown line, began operating in December 2010.
 Now, three years later, it seems inevitable that a quarry operating in a residential neighborhood along a rural road would lead to a legal tussle.

 Back in the quarry’s heyday, the operation was entirely different — man, not machine, provided the power — and local officials hadn’t yet allowed a neighborhood to be built around it.
-Silica — or stone — dust wasn’t seen as a harmful substance.
+Silica dust, created by the crushing and/or cutting of materials such as stone, rock, concrete, brick and block, wasn’t seen as a harmful substance.
 The Centers for Disease Control and Prevention hadn’t yet discovered that prolonged exposure can lead to the lung disease silicosis and to other lung ailments, including lung cancer.

 The former Westerly Granite Co. quarry, at which, more than a century ago, Sullivan Granite was providing the world with some of the finest stone on the planet, had been closed for four decades, when Copar Quarries of Westerly LLC began leasing the property from a prominent local family to run a mining and rock-crushing operation.
 Copar operates under a now-controversial zoning permit issued to Westerly Granite Co.
 Inc. in 2007.